dwavesystems/dwave-ocean-sdk/docs/getting_started.rst

    examples/map_coloring
    examples/multi_gate
    examples/hybrid1
+   examples/pp_greedy

 * :ref:`map_coloring` example solves a more complex constraint satisfaction problem.
 * :ref:`multi_gate` looks more deeply at :term:`minor-embedding`.
 * :ref:`hybrid1` builds a hybrid workflow and solver for a large graph problem.
+* :ref:`pp_greedy` improves samples returned from a QPU by post-processing with a classical greedy algorthim.

 Advanced-Level Examples
 -----------------------